 This service is an entirely new class of product that delivers the most accurate and personalized matches, providing fresh insights that empower you to make the best choices with ease, no matter where you're moving.

-NeighborhoodScout uses nearly 200 characteristics to build a neighborhood profile for each and every neighborhood (census tract) in America.
+NeighborhoodScout uses nearly 400 characteristics to build a neighborhood profile for each and every neighborhood (census tract) in America.
 These include: school quality, housing costs, crime rates, income levels, the age, size and style of homes, the density of buildings, rental areas versus owner occupied, the proportion of families with children, the ages of persons in the neighborhood, ethnic and racial makeup, educational levels, languages spoken, types of careers of those living in the neighborhood, numbers of farms, coastal setting, and many, many more.
 This set of characteristics captures the true look, feel, and character of places like never before, allowing extraordinarily accurate neighborhood profile matches to be instantly calculated for the customer.
+Please note that while NeighborhoodScout is a powerful tool for identifying neighborhood characteristics, Location Inc observes, and requires its Broker Network to strictly adhere to, all federal, state, and local laws related to real estate and housing, including, without limitation, Title VIII of the Civil Rights Act of 1968, as amended (the Fair Housing Act).
+NeighborhoodScout neither knowingly participates in, nor condones, discriminatory housing practices such as steering or the denial of housing based upon race, color, religion, sex, disability, familial status, or national origin.

 The data Location Inc uses for NeighborhoodScout is the latest neighborhood statistics available from several leading government sources.
 These sources include the U.S. Bureau of the Census, the U.S. Department of Justice, the National Center for Education Statistics, and the U.S. Geological Service, among others.
 We bring information from these different agencies together in one giant database and then we use our PhD-level expertise to create new, useful profiles and insights about neighborhoods, cities, and towns all across America.
 No one else does it like NeighborhoodScout.